Alternative fashion: Historical and sociological perspectives

 Those who utilize alternative fashion may vary greatly in beliefs and not identify with any of these concepts.
 Often it is the mass social perceptions of the meaning of certain fashions and their relation to a particular niche group that is important in understanding the interaction of alternative fashion with mass culture - a fashion is often more remembered for what it is related to in the popular consciousness than what its wearer's intended it to stand for.
 Particularly in a sociopolitical sense alternative fashion has often been intentionally adopted by an individual or group to display a break from the beliefs or mores of popular culture and as a form of self-expression that challenged the boundaries of what was considered appropriate, fashionable or practical.
-The meaning behind a certain style, or said style even having a meaning, is up for debate between individual wearers and those outside the style.
-Many people who choose to utilize alternative fashion often also identify as a member of the LGBTQ+ community, as they feel it is yet another way for them to assert themselves outside of the gender binary.
-This is considered a way to break free from the grasp that heteronormativity has on mainstream culture, and create a found family of people who also have attitudes against socially imposed behavior constrictions.